-Rule 13e-3 (the "going private rule") establishes specific filing and heightened disclosure requirements for certain kinds of affiliated transactions that have a "going private" effect.

-The revised Tier I exemptions from Rule 13e-3 now include some common cross-border transaction structures such as schemes of arrangement, cash mergers, compulsory acquisitions for cash, and other types of transactions.
+Rule 13e-3 (the going private rule) under the Exchange Act establishes specific filing and heightened disclosure requirements for certain kinds of affiliated transactions that have a "going private" effect.
+The revised Tier I exemptions from Rule 13e-3 now include some common crossborder transaction structures such as schemes of arrangement, cash mergers, compulsory acquisitions for cash, and other types of transactions.
 To qualify for the exemption from Rule 13e-3, a party must meet all the conditions for Tier I or Rule 802.
 A party relying on this revised rule for affiliated transactions not conducted under Rule 802 or Tier I must submit a Form CB (and Form F-X for foreign filers) to the same extent as would be required in a transaction conducted under those provisions.

-V. Changes to Tier II Exemptions
+Changes to Tier II Exemptions

-A. Tier II Relief for Tender Offers Where Target Securities are not Subject to Rule 13e-4 or Regulation 14D
+Tier II Relief for Tender Offers not Subject to Rule 13e-4 or Regulation 14D

 The Tier II exemptions apply to transactions governed by Regulation 14D and Rule 13e-4 under the Exchange Act (i.e., where the target is a reporting company).
-The SEC has revised the language of the Tier II exemptions to clarify that they also apply to offers that are subject only to Regulation 14E, such as a tender offer for a class of equity securities that is not registered under Section 12 of the Exchange Act, or for debt securities.
+The SEC has revised the language of the Tier II exemptions to codify a position they had previously taken, that the Tier II exemptions also apply to offers that are subject only to Regulation 14E, such as a tender offer for a class of equity securities that is not registered under Section 12 of the Exchange Act, or for debt securities.
+However, the tender offer must comply with the requirements of Regulation 14E and otherwise meet the requirements of the Tier II exemptions under Regulation 14D or Rule 13e-4.

-B. Tier II Relief for Concurrent U.S. and Non-U.S. Offers
+Tier II Relief for Concurrent US and Non-US Offers

-1. Bidder May Make More Than One Non-U.S. Offer in Conjunction with a U.S. Offer

-The Tier II exemptions currently permit a bidder conducting a tender offer to separate that offer into two separate offers - one U.S. and one foreign - for the same class of securities.
-The SEC amendments permit a bidder to make more than one offer outside the United States in conjunction with a U.S. tender offer made under Tier II.
-However where multiple offers are made, the bidders must pro rate securities on an aggregate basis where required under U.S. rules.
+Bidder May Make More Than One Non-US Offer in Conjunction with a US Offer.
+The SEC's position is that the all holders provisions (i.e., Rules 14d-10 and 13e-4(f)) apply to both US and non-US shareholders.
+The Tier II exemptions currently permit a bidder conducting a tender offer to separate that offer into two separate offers-one US and one foreign-for the same class of securities.
+To facilitate an acquirors compliance within multiple jurisdictions, the SEC amendments permit a bidder to make more than one offer outside the United States in conjunction with a US tender offer made under Tier II.
+However when multiple offers are made, the bidders must pro rate securities on an aggregate basis if required under US rules.